da-anda/Addon-Frontend/README.md

 1) Clone the repository into your web server folder

-2) Create a new MYSQL Database called "xbmcrepo"
+2) Create a new MYSQL Database

 3) Import the .SQL file structure into this database

 4) Create a new file in the /includes folder called developmentConfiguration.php

-5) Edit this file in notepad and copy and paste any settings you want to override locally
+5) Edit this file in notepad and copy and paste any settings you want to override locally (like database connection)

 6) Test the site in a web browser